arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/microphone-tutorial/content.md

 ---
-title: Microphone Tutorial
+title: Microphone With LVGL Tutorial
-description: "Learn how to use the GIGA Display Shield's microphone."
+description: "Learn how to use the GIGA Display Shield's microphone together with LVGL."
 author: Benjamin Dannegård
 tags: [Display, microphone, LVGL]
 ---

+The GIGA Display Shield comes equiped with on-board microphone and with the help of LVGL the microphones readings can be visualized on the screen.
+This tutorial will show you how to create a sketch that ties together the microphones readings with visual elements on the screen.

 ## Hardware & Software Needed